zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

 - **`port`**
  Defines the port which ZSS should be started on.
 This is equivalent to the `ZOWE_ZSS_SERVER_PORT` variable in `instance.env`.
 This may be defined as a valid port number or as an offset from the Gateway component's port.
 To define an offset enter `"+{offset}"` or `"-{offset}"` as a string.
 The offset must start with `+` or `-`.
 - **`crossMemoryServerName`**
  Defines the procedure name of cross memory server.
-This is equivalent to the `ZOWE_ZSS_XMEM_SERVER_NAME` variable in `instance.env`.
 - **`tls`**
  Defines whether ZSS service has enabled TLS.
-This is equivalent to the `ZOWE_ZSS_SERVER_TLS` variable in `instance.env`.

 #### Configure component jobs-api